9 Dog Breeds That Can’t Swim, & Why (With Pictures)

 5. Corgi

-The cute little Corgi will never be an avid swimmer thanks to his barrel chest, dense body, and stubby legs.
+The cute little Corgi will never be an avid swimmer thanks to their barrel chest, dense body, and stubby legs.
 If you take them boating or to the beach, a life vest is crucial for them to wear.

 6. Staffordshire Bull Terrier